eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 - **Metadata Utilization**:  Incorporating `Contact.role` and `Chat.tags` allows for context-aware reply generation that can adapt to different relationship types and conversation purposes.
 - **Addendum Handling**:  The prompt structure explicitly accommodates user addendums, enabling iterative refinement of reply suggestions based on user feedback.
 - **Output Constraints**:  `[OUTPUT_FORMAT_INSTRUCTIONS]` are essential for controlling the LLM's output format, length, and style, ensuring generated replies are suitable for the chat interface and user expectations.
-- **Iterative Refinement**: Prompt engineering is an iterative process.
-We will continuously monitor the quality of generated replies, analyze user feedback, and refine the prompt template and assembly logic to optimize performance and user satisfaction.

 ---

 ##### 8. Future Enhancements